When is Alcohol Detox Necessary?

 Alcohol is one of the most socially acceptable, prevalent substances used in our society.
 For most people who are not alcoholics, drinking can be done socially and casually, for special occasions or on the weekends.

-Individuals must determine for themselves whether or not they are dependent upon alcohol to function normally, but there are some red flags that concerned individuals and their family members and loved ones can watch out for, that may indicate an alcohol dependence problem.
+Individuals must determine for themselves whether or not they are dependent upon alcohol to function normally, but there are some red flags that concerned individuals and their family members and loved ones can watch out for, which may indicate an alcohol dependence problem.
 These include:

 Indicators of Alcohol Dependence